 El Salvador’s coffee exports year to date total $64.8 million.
 It represents a 5.67% decrease compared to the same 2022 period, equal to $3.9 million less, according to data from the Central Reserve Bank of El Salvador (BCR).

-El Salvador coffee exports in 2022 are averaging $17 million per month, reaching an all-time high of $28.72 million in May.
-The average for 2021 was $10.19 million, with April being the highest month at $19.05 million in coffee exports.
+El Salvador’s coffee exports average for 2023 is $16.2 million per month, reaching a high of $21.2 million in March.
+The 2022 monthly average was $14.6 million, with March and May being the highest months at $25.6 million in coffee exports.

 The Salvadoran Government maintains multiple strategies to achieve a definitive and sustainable rescue of the coffee-growing industry in the country.
 Additionally, it promotes Salvadoran coffee products through official representation in different locations worldwide.